open-horizon/examples/edge/services/operator/CreateService.md

    hzn exchange deployment addpolicy -f horizon/deployment.policy.json policy-<choose-any-policy-name>
    ```

+**Note when working with your edge cluster:** The `hzn` command is inside the agent container, but you can set some aliases to make it possible to run `hzn` from this host.
+The following register command

 9. Modify the `node.policy.json` file located in the `horizon/` directory by changing the `"properties":`  value to that of the constraint you spedified in the `deployment.policy.json` so they match and will form an agreement.

-10. Copy your modified `node.policy.json` file onto your edge cluster then register your cluster with your new node policy:
+10. Copy your modified `node.policy.json` file onto your edge cluster host machine.

+11. Register your cluster with your new node policy:

    ```bash
    hzn register --policy horizon/node.policy.json